marinasundstrom/MySite/input/posts/docker-and-kubernetes-an-introduction.md

 ## Kubernetes

-If you want to run containers in a Production environment, then you should consider using Kubernetes:
+If you want to run containers in a Production environment, then you should consider using Kubernetes.

-Kubernetes is a software that orchestrates containers and how they communicate with each other.
-It enables replication, load-balancing, and it can even restart services in case a container is down.
+Just like Docker Compose, Kubernetes is a software that orchestrates containers and how they communicate with each other, but it gives you production features.
+It enables running clusters on separate machines, replication and load balancing both within and across clusters, and it can even restart services in case a container is down.
 It also provides capabilities for monitoring and controlling how you are exposing services to the outside world.

 ## Conclusion